Parsa-Bagheri/vol-surface-explorer/README.md

 - Fetch options data from Yahoo Finance
 - Clean and filter options by strike price, expiration date, and option type
 - Visualize implied volatility surfaces in interactive 3D plots
-- **NEW**: Surface smoothing via interpolation for better visualization of illiquid data
+- Surface smoothing via interpolation for better visualization of illiquid data
-- **NEW**: Recompute implied volatility with the Black-Scholes model on demand
+- Recompute implied volatility with the Black-Scholes model on demand

 ## Usage